kedarshenoy/googleauth/server/README.md

 Generate a new App Password for your application.
 Choose "Mail" and the device/app you're using.

 Use this App Password in your Node.js application instead of your regular Gmail password.

+After generating Google Auth and Secret Key, and obtaining email credentials with an app password, paste the generated values into the designated placeholders in the server's configuration file.

 ## Downloading Dependencies